marcvaldez/Search-and-Rescue-Robot/README.md

 # Search-and-Rescue-Robot
-A project for my mechatronics class in NBCC
+A project created as a requirement for my mechatronics class in NBCC

 Click on the image below to see the robot in action.